EdgarLGB/Cibgo/README.md

 ### App

 The app applies CS architecture.
 The client side is written with [React Native](https://facebook.github.io/react-native/) in order to cover full platform.
-The server leverages [Flask](https://palletsprojects.com/p/flask/)o develop.
+The server leverages [Flask](https://palletsprojects.com/p/flask/) to develop.

 ### Trolley